dumblob/ULKL/README.md

 ## TODO

 * **add Semver versioning** of the whole repository (not to each layout file nor to the whole platform)
+* organize packages for easy installation (win -> msi/exe; osx -> dmg; x11 -> *distro-specific-e.g.-PKGBUILD*)
+* fix various mistakes in the layouts
+    * remove all the unnecessary symbols left from the original dvorak layout file in `platform/osx/czed.keylayout`
+    * in x11 layouts do not produce any characters when AltGr is pressed together with an arbitrary key
+    * in x11 layouts remove the need of cross-Shift press for switching to the 3. level
-* **add support for the `Compose`/`Multi_key`/`U+2384 COMPOSITION SYMBOL` key** for all non-ASCII characters from all latin alphabets
+* **add support for the `Compose`/`Multi_key`/`U+2384 COMPOSITION SYMBOL` key** for many (all?) non-ASCII characters from all supported latin alphabets
     * list of symbols: `/usr/share/X11/locale/*/Compose`, https://www.internationalphoneticassociation.org/sites/default/files/IPA_Doulos_2015.pdf
-    * think of a structured way how to logically compose characters
+    * use some existing structured method how to logically compose characters
         * as a tree of shape similarities (if ambiguous, then linquistically or in the worst case historically related)?
             * ogonek
             * dot above a character
             * "roof" above a character
         * should it be related to the dvorak layout?
         * how much and how influential should be the frequency of the particular shapes/characters?
-    * which typographical characters will be incorporated
+    * which **typographical characters** will be incorporated at first
         * use a general "mode" (sometimes activated by `Ctrl + Shift + u`) for unicode character description input?
         * most/all currencies
             * $ (USD, US Dollar; yes, dollar as well - just to maintain consistency over duplication avoidance)